mmurphy/minishift-install-rhmap/README.md

 - Change to directory `cd minishift-install-rhmap`
 - Make the script runable `chmod 775 setup-rhmap.sh`
 - Run the script `./setup-rhmap.sh`
-- For clean install run `./setup-rhmap.sh -c` this removes existing `rhmap-demo-core` and `rhmap-demo-mbaas` projects.
+- For clean install run `./setup-rhmap.sh -c` this removes existing `rhmap-core` and `rhmap-1-node-mbaas` projects.

 ## Issues
 Make sure the paths in the script match you local directory structure